bharath2020/resume/index.md

 - **Quick Smart Movie Creator:** Developed a rapid movie creation tool enabling search for matching clips across all system movie files.
 - **Camcorder Integration:** Implemented camcorder interfacing with Macintosh, extracting video clips and splitting them at points of noticeable frame changes.
-- **Search Optimization:** Replaced Spotlight search with an optimized SQLite-based search in Frameline v2.2, **reducing search time by 50%**.
+- **Search Optimization:** Replaced Spotlight search with an optimized SQLite-based search in Frameline v2.2, reducing search time by 50%.
 - **Game Development:**
     - **Aqua Jigsaw:** Created a dynamic jigsaw puzzle game for iOS utilizing an algorithm to generate uniquely shaped pieces with Bezier curves, enhancing the traditional puzzle experience.
     - **Zhiing:** Developed a location-based messaging app allowing users to send messages and obtain routes between sender and receiver by encapsulating GPS coordinates in replies.